Former Clallam firefighter/paramedic steeped in treatment, counseling in wake of drug theft charges

 As part of Rynearson's Drug Court contract, he agreed that the facts in his case are sufficient to find him guilty of the charges against him if he quits the program.

-Rynearson refilled the vile with saline, according to police reports, and later told a coworker what he had done so a patient would not be injected with it.
+Rynearson refilled the vial with saline, according to police reports, and later told a coworker what he had done so a patient would not be injected with it.

 The addiction got so bad in September, Rynearson said, that he would sometimes take painkillers from patients on calls.